Cocoa production in Ghana: Impacts on environment

-Cocoa and forests initiative

-The Cocoa and Forests Initiative is an agreement reached between the governments of Côte d’Ivoire and Ghana, and more than thirty-seven major cocoa and chocolate companies.
+The Cocoa and Forests Initiative is an agreement reached between the governments of Ivory Coast and Ghana, and more than thirty-seven major cocoa and chocolate companies.
 The purpose of the initiative is to end deforestation and replenish the trees and forests that have been destroyed as a result of the cocoa production in the area.
-Between 1988 and 2007, more than 2.3 million hectares of rainforest in Côte d’Ivoire and Ghana were cleared for cocoa farms.
+Between 1988 and 2007, more than 2.3 million hectares of rainforest in Ivory Coast and Ghana were cleared for cocoa farms.
 The initiative was announced at the UN Climate Change Conference in November 2017.
 One of the central tenets of the initiative is a commitment to no further conversion of natural forests to land for cocoa production in West Africa.

-In March 2019, the governments of Côte d’Ivoire and Ghana in tandem with the cocoa companies released action plans that laid out concrete steps for ending deforestation.
+In March 2019, the governments of Ivory Coast and Ghana in tandem with the cocoa companies released action plans that laid out concrete steps for ending deforestation.
 These steps include forest protection and restoration, sustainable cocoa production with an emphasis on the livelihood of farmers, and a system of social inclusion and community engagement.
+The European Union in 2023 released the EU Deforestation Regulation to develop deforestation free supply chains for cocoa production.

+As of 2024 in Obuasi Municipality, Ashanti, the use of unapproved pesticides was low at 42%.
+The most common was Gramaxone.

+As of 2025 the global price for chocolate candy has risen, so people should be expecting to pay more for their Halloween candy.
+The cause of this is because of the tariffs that Trump put out and the climate change going up causing the temperature for the cocoa beans to die off.
+And the two of the largest cocoa bean producers have been losing production due to climate change.

+Illegal Mining

+The resurgence on illegal mining activities has had detrimental effects on cocoa production.
+Communities such as the Dinkyiea in the Adansi North District, used to be a cocoa production hub until the arrival of the illegal miners.
+This has led to the loss of arable land to activities of illegal mining and deforestation.
+The cocoa sector has lost 190,000 acres of farmlands to galamsey operations.
+This has either happened through encroachment or through the cocoa farmers leasing out their farmlands to illegal miners mostly due to poverty or lack of governmental support and initiative to support cocoa production.
+Other than lands, galamsey has caused the pollution of water bodies, limiting the access to portable quality water needed for farming activities.